 - Quantity Limits – Some prescriptions have limits on how much of the medicine covered per prescription.
 It can also mean that you can only get a specific amount of the drug within a period of time.

-Senior Preferred will generally cover the drugs listed in our Formulary as long as the drug is
+Quartz Medicare Advantage will generally cover the drugs listed in our Formulary as long as the drug is

 - medically necessary